-Since its inception in 2010, our community engagement programme has shared the joy of singing with more than 5,000 primary school children in London.
-The Bach Choir is a partner with the Tri-borough Music Hub, which serves the London boroughs of Westminster, Hammersmith & Fulham, and the Royal Borough of Kensington & Chelsea.
-In 2018 we renamed the programme Vocalise! and also began to work with schools in Tower Hamlets.
-In 2019 we piloted a new singing project for people living with dementia in a care home in Tower Hamlets.
+Since its inception in 2010, our community engagement programme has shared the joy of singing with more than 5,000 primary school children across London.
+In addition to being a long-term partner of the Tri-borough Music Hub, which serves the London boroughs of Westminster, Hammersmith & Fulham, and the Royal Borough of Kensington & Chelsea, since 2018 we have also worked with schools in Tower Hamlets and in 2019 we piloted a new singing project for people living with dementia in a care home in Tower Hamlets too.

 The schools programme

 An important part of Vocalise! is helping the teachers to provide high-quality music education in their schools.
-We have run workshops for our participating primary school teachers to learn about and practise techniques for leading singing with children.
+We therefore provide all our participating primary school teachers with training that enables them to learn about and practise techniques for leading singing with children.
 These sessions also serve as a forum for teachers to share best practice and suitable repertoire and vocal exercises.
-Read about a previous training day.
+You can read about a previous training day here.

 Past schools’ concerts